 CANADIAN THEME REGINA THEME NOTES EXAMPLES OF REPRESENTATIVE SITE TYPES 4.
-SOCIETY 4.2 Education This theme includes the development of early educational systems that were established to meet the needs of Regina's residents and how they evolved over time.
+SOCIETY This theme includes the development of early educational systems that were established to meet the needs of Regina's residents and how they evolved over time.
 This theme encompasses the education of children and adults through both private and public institutions.
-4.2.1 Indigenous People Children taught by elders and family using their own distinct educational systems for sharing their cultural and family traditions in their communities Importance of oral histories and sharing of traditional knowledge and languages In 1891, Presbyterian Church opened the Indian Industrial School west of Regina Saskatchewan Indian Federated College established in 1976, federated with the University of Regina, became First Nations University of Canada in 2003 4.2.2 Public Schools Early organization of first school (1883) and school trustees Territorial Assembly pass legislation passed in 1884 for formation of then Regina Protestant School District No. 4 Town Hall housed early classes in 1886 Union School, first purpose-built school, opened in 1892 teaching students in grades K-12 Edwardian era school building program to meet Regina's expanding population's educational needs Schools, staff, and services continue to evolve to meet the changing needs of the community Central Collegiate (1909) first solely secondary school in Regina Post-Second World War school building program Francophone Education initiated in 1980 4.2.3 Private Schools/ Separate Schools Gratton Roman Catholic Separate School District No. 13 founded in 1899 First school run in private home was built at 13 Ave and Cornwall St in 1900 High Catholic immigration levels necessitated construction of more schools School building program prior to Great Depression, following Second World War Regina Roman Catholic Separate School boards merged to Regina Roman Catholic Separate School boards merged to Regina Roman Catholic Separate School District formed in 1965, first high schools opened in 1966 Schools Education landscapes Education administration buildings Designated Properties Sacred Heart Academy Regina Indian Industrial School Cemetery T.E.
+4.2.1 Indigenous People Children taught by elders and family using their own distinct educational systems for sharing their cultural and family traditions in their communities Importance of oral histories and sharing of traditional knowledge and languages In 1891, Presbyterian Church opened the Indian Industrial School west of Regina Saskatchewan Indian Federated College established in 1976, federated with the University of Regina, became First Nations University of Canada in 2003 4.2.2 Public Schools Early organization of first school (1883) and school trustees Territorial Assembly pass legislation passed in 1884 for formation of then Regina Protestant School District No. 4 Town Hall housed early classes in 1886 Union School, first purpose-built school, opened in 1892 teaching students in grades K-12 Edwardian era school building program to meet Regina's expanding population's educational needs Schools named after prominent Regina citizens Schools named after prominent Regina citizens Schools, staff, and services continue to evolve to meet the changing needs of the community Central Collegiate (1909) first solely secondary school in Regina Post-Second World War school building program Francophone Education initiated in 1980 4.2.3 Private Schools/ Separate Schools Gratton Roman Catholic Separate School District No. 13 founded in 1899 First school run in private home was built at 13 Ave and Cornwall St in 1900 High Catholic immigration levels necessitated construction of more schools School building program prior to Great Depression, following Second World War Regina Separate High School District formed in 1965, first high schools opened in 1966 In 1979, elementary and secondary school boards merged to Regina Roman Catholic Separate School Division #81 Schools Education landscapes Education administration buildings Designated Properties Sacred Heart Academy Regina Indian Industrial School Cemetery T.E.
 Perret Residence